-- More than 50 million small businesses today are leveraging Facebook Pages to connect and build a real relationship with their customers.
+- More than 50 million small businesses and marketers today are leveraging Facebook Pages to connect and build valuable customer engagement.

 - Hootsuite found that big brands on Instagram are experiencing a per-follower engagement rate of 4.21%, which is as much as 58 times higher than that of Facebook and 120 times more than what a business would see on Twitter.

-These stats prove why more and more brands are investing in social media advertising to reach out to their target audience.
+These stats prove why more and more brands are investing in social media marketing strategy and advertising to reach out to their target audience and generate new customers.

 Every brand using social media should realize that at the end of the day, it is a tool that you need to use efficiently in order to get results.

 The question is, how do you make that possible?
-How do you avoid heading in the wrong direction?
+How do you avoid heading in the wrong direction and social media crisis?

-The only sensible way to ensure that your brand is on the right track with social media, is to keep a track of the right social media KPIs.
+The only sensible way to ensure that your brand is on the right track with social media is to keep a track of the right social media KPIs using analytics tools.